only search Harmonie II |

 I used to be a keen scout.
 My old scoutmaster Skipper Green had become district commissioner and had heard I was back in Somerset.
 He asked me if I would be prepared to take out a warrant to run a new troop he was forming called Quantock Seniors and I agreed.

-We used to meet each week and discuss activities we might try like canoing and rock climbing which we did then one week someone suggested caving and knew of a guy called Martin Mills who was a caving instructor.
+We used to meet each week and discuss activities we might try like canoeing and rock climbing which we did then one week someone suggested caving and knew of a guy called Martin Mills who was a caving instructor.
 To cut a long story short I became an instructor as well with the Somerset Scout Caving Group.

 The group was formed because every other weekend scouts were being rescued from caves by the Mendip Rescue Organisation (MRO) who were going underground without the correct equipment or experience and getting themselves into difficulties.